Current Conditions

 - Mosquitoes are present from mid- spring through early fall.
 Insect repellent is effective.
 Note: West Nile Virus has been found in Davis County.

-- Brine Flies Not currently active are non-biting flies that cover the shorelines and occasionally move onto land early-summer through fall.
+- Brine Flies not currently active are non-biting flies that cover the shorelines and occasionally move onto land early-summer through fall.
 These flies are harmless and move out of the way when approached.